Praqma/SwarmWithInterlockScaling/README.md

-# SwarmWithInterlockScaling
+# Swarm With Interlock Scaling

-An example on how to use Interlock to scale Docker Swarm
+An example on how to use Interlock to scale Docker Swarm.

+Run the start.sh script to launch SWIS.